-The role that international trade has played in developing a globally integrated economy is well-known.
-Along with growth and prosperity, it has brought suffering and exploitation.
-However, nothing comes close to the brutality and inhuman suffering that was inflicted on human beings for such a long period as the slave trade.
+NEW HAVEN: The role that international trade has played in developing a globally integrated economy is well known.
+Along with growth and prosperity, trade has brought suffering and exploitation.
+However, nothing comes close to the brutality and inhuman suffering inflicted on human beings for such a long period as the slave trade.
 The misery of the African slaves formed a vital link in the trading system that connected the continents and formed the backbone of the global network of commerce.

-Contrary to the popular image, the triangular slave trade that linked Europe, Africa, and the New World was not a closed circuit.
+Contrary to the popular image, the triangular slave trade that linked Europe, Africa and the New World was not a closed circuit.
 Rather, it formed an essential bridge between Europe's New World trade and its Asia trade.
-As such, it was a crucial element in the development of the global economy in the 18th century.
-A brief look at the international commerce of France will illustrate this point.
+As such, trade in slaves was a crucial element in the development of the global economy in the 18th century.
+A brief look at the international commerce of France illustrates this point.

 This relationship was destroyed in 1722 when the French Company of the Indies banned all private traders from the slave trade.
 This act not only affected the private slave traders, but also the direct traders because the company would not pay them to carry the excess sugar.
 The mayor of Nantes responded angrily:

 Slave traders were aware that their financial success depended upon carrying trade goods that were in demand in Africa.
-Since cowry shells were the major currency on the West African coast, they were always in demand.
+Since cowry shells were the major currency on the West African coast, they were in demand.
 Textiles, however, were more risky because fashions along the West African coast could change from year to year.
-Traders thus carried a variety of European and Indian textiles in order to spread out the risk.
-The Diligent, for example, carried several types of Indian textiles: limancas (a fine striped cloth from the Coromandel Coast), salempouri blue (a cotton cloth of varying quality), and "Indian cloth" (a general term printed calicoes, cottons, and chintzes).
+Traders thus carried a variety of European and Indian textiles in order to spread the risk.
+The Diligent, for example, carried several types of Indian textiles: limancas (a fine striped cloth from the Coromandel Coast), salempouri blue (a cotton cloth of varying quality) and "Indian cloth," a general term for printed calicoes, cottons and chintzes.

-The demise of the French East India Company in 1706 (it was later resurrected as the Company of the Indies) caused a problem for French slave traders.
-It was impossible for them to remain competitive in the slave trade without ready access to cowry shells and Indian textiles.
-So vital was the Asian trade to the slave trade that a consortium of merchants raised over a million livres to start a company to replace the defunct French East India Company.
-In requesting authorization from the French Council of Commerce, the merchants cited the difficulties they were having in obtaining the products of Asia that were vital for the slave trade.
+The demise of the French East India Company in 1706, later resurrected as the Company of the Indies, caused a problem for French slave traders.
+It was impossible for the firm remain competitive in the slave trade without ready access to cowry shells and Indian textiles.
+So vital was the Asian trade to the slave trade that a consortium of merchants raised more than a million livres to start a company to replace the defunct French East India Company.
+In requesting authorization from the French Council of Commerce, the merchants cited the difficulties in obtaining the products of Asia so vital for the slave trade.
 The slave trade could not function successfully, they argued, unless they had direct access to cowry shells and Indian textiles.